-Also notify your customers that they need to specify the port 587 for outgoing SMTP connections in their email programs' settings, and be sure to allow connections to this port in your firewall settings.
+You may also ask your customers to specify the port 587 for outgoing SMTP connections in their email programs' settings.

 - In Plesk for Linux with the Postfix mail server, you can change the IP address used for sending mail.
 Also, if your server sends mail from domain IP addresses, you can specify which name will be used as the host name in SMTP greetings.

 Send from domain IP addresses.
 By default, mail from each domain is sent from the domain's IP address.
 The host name used in the SMTP greeting is the Plesk server host name specified in Tools&Settings > Server Settings.
 Selecting this option may result in mail sent from some or all domains being marked as spam if the Plesk server host name fails to resolve properly, or if the domain's IP is different from the one to which the Plesk server host name resolves.

 This option works best if you have a single IP address on the Plesk server.

 - Send from domain IP addresses and use domain names in SMTP greeting.
 If selected, Plesk changes the mail server configuration so that the SMTP greeting contains the name of the domain from which the email message is sent.

 - Send from domain IP addresses.
 By default, mail from each domain is sent from the domain's IP address.
 The host name used in the SMTP greeting is the Plesk server host name specified in Tools&Settings > Server Settings.
 Selecting this option may result in mail sent from some or all domains being marked as spam if the Plesk server host name fails to resolve properly, or if the domain's IP is different from the one to which the Plesk server host name resolves.